biaszabroski/seller-console/README.md

 :two: Open Visual Studio Code, click on Open Folder, and choose the directory where you saved this project.

-:three: Run the application by starting the development server (e.g., npm run dev if using Next.js) or open the index.html file.
-You can also use the "Live Server" extension in Visual Studio Code.
+:three: Run the application by starting the development server (e.g., npm run dev).

 :point_down:<h4>How to use it:</h4>